TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Method

-\paragraph{Equipment Motion Modeling.} To model equipment motion in the operating room, we estimate their 6-DoF poses from multi-view stereo observations.
-Each frame is processed using the Segment Anything Model 2 (SAM2)~\cite{ravi2024sam2} to segment the target equipment across all camera views.
+To model equipment motion in the OR, we estimate their 6-DoF poses from multi-view stereo observations.
+Each frame is processed using the Segment Anything Model 2 (SAM2)~\cite{ravi_sam_2024} to segment the target equipment across all camera views.
 With depth maps from the stereo cameras, the segmented regions are back-projected into 3D and fused into an equipment-specific point cloud.

-The fused point cloud is first coarsely aligned with the corresponding CAD model through RANSAC-based feature matching, where local geometric descriptors are extracted using Fast Point Feature Histograms (FPFH)~\cite{rusu2009FPFH}.
-The alignment is further refined using a color Iterative Closest Point (ICP) algorithm~\cite{park2017coloredICP}, which jointly optimizes geometric and photometric consistency.
+The fused point cloud is first coarsely aligned with the corresponding CAD model through RANSAC-based feature matching, where local geometric descriptors are extracted using Fast Point Feature Histograms (FPFH)~\cite{rusu_fast_2009}.
+The alignment is further refined using a color Iterative Closest Point (ICP) algorithm~\cite{park_colored_2017}, which jointly optimizes geometric and photometric consistency.
 The estimated 6-DoF poses are subsequently used to update the equipment motion in the simulation.